Official translations

 What is the official translation?

-An official translation is a translation prepared and certified by an accredited translator and has the same legal validity as the original document.
-It is particularly important in situations where the authorities or judicial bodies require a translation to be legally recognised.
+An official translation is a translation prepared and certified by an authorized translator.
+An official translation is legally as valid as the original document.
+It is particularly important in situations where authorities or courts require legal recognition of the translation.

-An official translation includes the signature of an authorised translator, a stamp and often a safeguard clause to guarantee its legal validity.
+An official translation requires the signature of an authorized translator, a stamp, and often a guarantee clause, which guarantee its legal validity.

 When is an official translation needed?

-An official translation is needed in many situations where a document needs to be legally valid in different languages.
-Official translations are often used in court proceedings, administrative proceedings and other official situations.
-These situations include:
+An official translation is required in situations where a document must be legally valid in different languages.
+Official translations are used, for example, in court proceedings, administrative legal processes, and other official situations.
+Documents that require an official translation include:

 Especially for documents used by the judiciary, a certified translation is not just a formality, but can be a prerequisite for the document to be processed at all.